 Hall lockers have combination locks built in.
 No additional locks may be used on these lockers.
 EACH STUDENT IS RESPONSIBLE FOR THE CONDITION AND CONTENTS OF HIS/HER LOCKER.
-At no time should a student give his/ her lock combination to another person, nor should any locker be shared by more than one student.
+At no time should a student give his/her lock combination to another person, nor should any locker be shared by more than one student.
 PLEASE remind your son/daughter to be sure his/her locker is locked.
 The school is not responsible for "loss or theft" of property from lockers.

 The District retains the right to conduct random locker searches to further the special needs of school security, to ensure the safety of students, faculty, and staff and to prevent disruptions to the learning environment.
-Additionally, student lockers are school property, thus can be searched.
+Additionally, the district recognizes the deterrent effect that these searches have.
+This means that student lockers, desks, and other school storage places may be subject to search at any time by school officials, without prior notice to students and without their consent.